NathanBaulch/EnphaseOpenAPI/csharp-netcore/commissioning/docs/ActivationsApi.md

 <a id="deleteactivation"></a>
 # **DeleteActivation**
-> DeleteActivationResponse DeleteActivation (int id)
+> DeleteActivationResponse DeleteActivation (int activationId)

 Delete an activation by ID